 The next step is to obtain contact information for the business separate from your own.
 This should include a toll-free telephone number, a fax number, and a business address.
 Don’t stop there either.
 Make sure you get your business listed in the directories under the business name.

 Then, open a separate business banking account.
 If you have already been doing business, start now running all business transactions through this account.
 If you are just getting started, it will be even easier because you can use this account for all business-related transactions from day one.

 The first place you should look is online lenders.
 These lenders are the ones we have been discussing that often have lower minimum credit score requirements.

-If you have been in business for at least 6 months and have $120,000 annual revenue, you qualify.
+If you have been in business for at least 6 months and have $120,000 annual revenue, you qualify for BlueVine.
 The credit score for a line of credit can be as low as 600.
 If you want invoice factoring, you can get approval with a score as low as 530.